jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 Again, we try it with `part1()` first and see all tests pass before we make a similar change to `part2()`.

 The code now says the same thing the comments at the top say.
-We've achieved our refactoring goal and can delete those comments.
+We've achieved our refactoring goal and can delete those guiding comments.
 After tidying up, we end up with this:

 ```kotlin
 class Day07(private val plays: List<CamelCardPlay>): AoCSolution() {